How do I fix a missed RMD? - Rodgers & Associates

 • The steps you’ve taken to ensure future RMDs are made on time

-Note: There is no need to file a 1040X to amend your taxes for the year the RMD was supposed to be taken.
+Note: You do not need to file a 1040X to amend your taxes for the year the RMD was supposed to be taken.
 Tax on the amount taken to correct the missed RMD will be due in the year the funds are distributed.

 Some taxpayers do not think they need to correct missed RMDs going back further than three years.
 This misconception comes from the IRS website regarding audits: